godbout/kindaVim.docs/README.md

 # REQUESTS

-* to request a missing move, open an issue: https://github.com/godbout/kindaVim.theapp/issues/new
+* to request a missing move, [open an issue](https://github.com/godbout/kindaVim.theapp/issues/new)
-* to request a feature, open an issue: https://github.com/godbout/kindaVim.theapp/issues/new
+* to request a feature, [open an issue](https://github.com/godbout/kindaVim.theapp/issues/new)
-* to report a bug, open an issue: https://github.com/godbout/kindaVim.theapp/issues/new
+* to report a bug, wait. yes, [open an issue](https://github.com/godbout/kindaVim.theapp/issues/new)
-* in case you just want to open an issue though, open an issue: https://github.com/godbout/kindaVim.theapp/issues/new
+* in case you just want to open an issue though, [open an issue](https://github.com/godbout/kindaVim.theapp/issues/new)

 # ACKNOWLEDGMENTS, THANKS, AND KISSES